Dezaemon 3D

 Dezaemon 3D (デザエモン3D) is a video game and game editor for Nintendo 64.
 It was released only in Japan in 1998.
+It is part of the Dezaemon series that started on the Famicom.

 The game editor allows players to design their own shooting levels similar to those shown in Star Soldier: Vanishing Earth.
 The game has many options, such as creating the stage boss or adding a custom soundtrack for each level.
 It was originally developed alongside an ultimately unreleased accompanying expansion disk title for the 64DD.

 It includes two sample games: "SOLID GEAR", and "USAGI-san" (Mr. Rabbit).

+An English fan translation patch was released in 2024.